 Thank you for asking LifeBook Limited to help record and print the Author’s story in book form (the Project).
-By placing an order with us to produce a LifeBook, or signing below, you confirm your agreement to these Terms and Conditions (Terms).
-If there is anything you do not understand in these Terms, you may wish to obtain your own professional advice and we draw your attention, in particular, to clause 10.
+By placing an order with us to produce a LifeBook, or by signing below, you confirm your agreement to these Terms and Conditions (Terms).
+If there is anything you do not understand in these Terms, you may wish to obtain your own professional advice, and we draw your attention, in particular, to clauses 1.2, 5.4, 6.6, 7, 8 and 10.

 1.1.
-These Terms, the order form and the Author Consent constitute the entire agreement between us, superseding all other agreements or arrangements between us (whether written or oral, express or implied) relating to the Project and/or LifeBook (Agreement).
+These Terms and the Author Consent constitute the entire agreement between us, superseding all other agreements or arrangements between us (whether written or oral, express or implied) relating to the Project and/or LifeBook (Agreement).

 2. Our Duty to the Author

 2.1.
 Our primary responsibility is to the Author in telling the story in the way most appropriate to reflect the Author’s intentions.
-Unless the Author specifically requests us, we will not accept any influence or amendments from anyone else and we do not owe anyone else a duty as to the contents of the LifeBook or the LifeBook Journal.
+Unless the Author specifically requests it, we will not accept any influence or amendments from anyone else and we do not owe anyone else a duty as to the contents of the LifeBook (except where a duty is prescribed by law).

 2.2.
 Our primary responsibility is subject to the Author: